voxpupuli/puppet-cassandra/README.md

 * Installs the Cassandra package (default **cassandra22** on Red Hat and **cassandra** on Debian).
 * Configures settings in *${config_path}/cassandra.yaml*.
+* On CentOS 7 if the `init` service provider is used, then cassandra is added as a system service.
 * Optionally ensures that the Cassandra service is enabled and running.
 * On Ubuntu systems, optionally replace ```/etc/init.d/cassandra``` with a workaround for [CASSANDRA-9822](https://issues.apache.org/jira/browse/CASSANDRA-9822).
-* On CentOS 7 when the `init` service provider is used, then cassandra is added as a system service.
+* Optionally creates a file /usr/lib/systemd/system/cassandra.service to improve service interaction.

 #### What the cassandra::datastax_agent class affects